darknight-007/NSF-Student-UAV-Competition/Firmware/README.md

 At this time open another terminal, and use
 * roslaunch mavros gazebo-mavros.launch gui:=true

-You should now see both the Gazebo client, and an RQT window showing the camera inage panels, and a line plot for UAV height.
+You should now see both the Gazebo client, and an RQT window showing the image-view panels, and a line plot for UAV height.
-You will have to click the refresh buttons for the camera image view panels, and choose the front and down camera respectively from the dropdown.
+You will have to click the reload (circular arrow) buttons for the camera image streams to activate on RQT, and choose the front and down cameras respectively from the dropdowns.
 The height plot should start updating on its own.

 The next step is the same as non gazebo_ros mode.
 That is, in another terminal
 * cd ~/catkin_ws/src/mavros/test_mavros/scripts